vcadillog/PPO-Mario-Bros-Tensorflow-2/README.md

 3 : SuperMarioBros-2-2-v0
 The second level of the second world
 ```

+To change the enviroments, modify the Enviroments.py file.
-The agent was trained in the first level of Mario, and this is how it learned to finish it.
+Eight actors were trained in the first level of Mario, and this is how it learned to finish it.

 ![alt text](https://github.com/vcadillog/PPO-Mario-Bros-Tensorflow-2/blob/master/images/mario.gif)